 Engagement on the Enhanced Annual Plan 2024/25 was undertaken in accordance with the provisions of the Local Government Act 2002.
-The Draft Annual Plan was adopted for community engagement on 10 April 2024, and the consultation period is open from 12 April to 20 May 2024.
+The Draft Annual Plan was adopted for community engagement on 10 April 2024, and the consultation period was open between 12 April to 20 May 2024.

-The Draft Annual Plan document is available through Council facilities and online.
-Drop-in sessions with local councillors will be held during this period.
+The Draft Annual Plan document was available through Council facilities and online.
+Drop-in sessions with local councillors were held during this period.